 INVESTIGATION ALERT: The Gross Law Firm Notifies Shareholders of Mersana Therapeutics, Inc. of an Investigation and Potential Class Action Lawsuit - (NASDAQ: MRSN)

-NEW YORK, June 26, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Mersana Therapeutics, Inc. ("Mersana"):
+NEW YORK, June 28, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Mersana Therapeutics, Inc.:

 Due to the forgoing, The Gross Law Firm is investigating potential securities fraud claims on behalf of certain Mersana investors.
 If you incurred a loss on your MRSN investment, please contact us using the link below to discuss your rights.